temple-geography/gis-application-development/Workshop - Introduction to GitHub.md

 ## Working with Files

-You can add, edit, or delete files in a branch by adding, editing, or deleting them on your had drive.
+You can add, edit, or delete files in a branch by adding, editing, or deleting them on your hard drive.
 You can check the status of current file with:

 ```
 git status
 ```

-New files must be added to GitHub for tracking.
+Files must be added to Git for tracking.
 This can be done with a specific filename, but usually you want to add all new files:

 ```